PavelKastornyy/script4j/README.md

 Script4J is a set of libraries that allows to write programs and libraries in TypeScript/JavaScript using Java API.

 ## Modules
-As everyone knows, Java 9 introduced the Java Platform Module System (JPMS).
+Java 9 introduced the Java Platform Module System (JPMS).
 On the other side ECMAScript 2015 introduced JavaScript module system.
 In Script4J, JPMS modules are mapped to JavaScript modules.
-For example, Object class from java.base is located in script4j.base module.
+For example, `Object` class from `java.base` is located in `script4j.base` module.

 However, for development time every class is placed in separate ES2015 class-module for convenience.
-During code building on the base of such class-modules one total module is generated (in .ts and .js) according to the rules in module-info.js file.
+During code building on the base of such class-modules one total module is generated (in `.ts` and `.js`) according to the rules in `module-info.js` file.

 At the same time JPMS module can contain packages, but ES2015 module can't.
 Because of this it is not possible to have classes with the same name inside one ES2015 module.